- adam55556

 Examples

-Used when soil is weak & compressible or when there is water to transfer load from those weak soil strata to stronger, less compressible soil layers.
+When there is water to transfer load from those weak soil strata to stronger, less compressible soil layers.

 Precast concrete piling- displacement pile that comes in a variety of shapes that are hammered directly into the ground.